Thertzlor/mpv-plugin-winframes/README.md

 Options:
 ========

-Normally, you won't need to specify any options.
+Normally, you won't need to specify any options besides `winframes-exec-path`.

  mpv --script-opts=winframes-blacklist=25 ...

+All options can also be permanently defined in a winframes.conf file in the script-opts directory.

 ## Optional blacklisting refresh rates: